-All of the guidance and publications that have been released by the FSA and FCA provide a clear and consistent message: Firms should aim to deliver the best outcomes for their customers.
-Providing the most appropriate products for their needs at the best value.
+All of the guidance and publications that have been released by the FSA and FCA provide a clear and consistent message: firms should aim to deliver the best outcomes for their customers, providing the most appropriate products for their needs at the best value.
+The Consumer Duty builds on this by requiring that firms ensure that they deliver fair value to their customers.